codein/poc/datacamp/Applying logistic regression and SVM.md

 ### Lesson 2: Applying logistic regression and SVM

-### 2.1 Is the learner able to avoid using a complex classifier given two models LogisticRegression and SVC, which are fitted on same dataset?
+### 2.1 Is the learner able to avoid using a complex classifier?

+Given two models fitted on same dataset LogisticRegression and SVC respectively.
 Additionally SVC model has inferior testing accuracy, but has higher training accuracy.

 * OutputChallenge
 * Solution: preferred_model = linear_svc

-### 2.2 Is the learner able to discriminate between a model under-fitting or over-fitting?
+### 2.2 Is the learner able to discriminate between a model under-fitting and over-fitting?
 * MultipleChoiceChallenge
 * Solution: under-fitting models have low training accuracy and over-fitting models have a low testing accuracy